emersonleite/jacare-dev/content/posts/hello-world.md

 ---
 title: Hello World
-description: 'Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
+description: "Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS."

 author:
-  name: Emerson B. Leite
+  name: Emerson Batista Leite
   bio: All about Emerson Leite
   image: https://images.unsplash.com/.....

-test: ['local', 'imagem']
+test: ["local", "imagem"]
 ---

 Empower your NuxtJS application with `@nuxtjs/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**.